Rugrats: Home media

-Nickelodeon and Amazon.com struck a deal to produce DVDs of new and old Nickelodeon shows, through the CreateSpace service.
-Using a concept similar to print on demand, Amazon made the discs, cover art, and disc art itself.
-The first and second seasons of Rugrats were released on June 2, 2009, along with the first and second seasons of The Fairly OddParents (although the Rugrats Season 2 was released in a "Best of" collection).
-Season 3 and 4 were released on September 23, 2011, through the CreateSpace program.
+From 1993 to 1996, Sony Wonder released six VHS tapes of the series.

+Amazon.com's service CreateSpace once released manufacture-on-demand DVDs of new and old Nickelodeon shows.
+Season 3 and 4 were released on September 23, 2011.
 Season 5 was released shortly after on October 4.
-On October 6, 2011, the complete Seasons 6–8 were released through CreateSpace, and Season 9 was released in a "Best of" collection.
+On October 6, 2011, the complete Seasons 6–8 were released, and Season 9 was released in a "Best of" collection.
 Amazon re-released seasons 2 & 9 as complete seasons on May 9, 2014.
-As of February 2017, the Amazon.com releases have been discontinued.
-In May 2017, Nickelodeon and Paramount Home Media Distribution released Seasons 1 and 2 on DVD.
-In February 2018, Nickelodeon and Paramount Home Media Distribution released Seasons 3 and 4 on DVD.
-On May 18, 2021, Nickelodeon and Paramount Home Entertainment released Rugrats: The Complete Series on DVD.
+By February 2017, these releases were discontinued.

+In May 2017, Paramount Home Media Distribution released Seasons 1 and 2 on DVD.
+In February 2018, Paramount Home Media Distribution released Seasons 3 and 4 on DVD.
+On May 18, 2021, Paramount Home Entertainment released Rugrats: The Complete Series on DVD.

-In Australia, all seasons have been released by Beyond Home Entertainment.
+In Australia, all seasons were released on DVD by Beyond Home Entertainment, Shock Entertainment and Via Vision Entertainment.